 Tmall offers luxury brands a variety of segments that are different from its competitors.
 This can make it difficult for newcomers to China to navigate.
 Tmall Classic, Tmall Global, and The Luxury Pavilion are just a few of the many opportunities Alibaba’s online landscape offers brands to build their brand, market, merchandise, and sell in China.

 Tmall Classic requires brands to have inventory or products in China.

-Tmall uses algorithms that customize a customer’s page based on their previous shopping habits.
+Tmall uses algorithms that customize customer’s page based on their previous shopping habits.
 They also compare promotions and calculate the best price discounts.

 Once the store is created, brands will be responsible for its operation.
 This includes design, visuals, customer service, and even after-sales support.
-According to Fontana, brands decide what products they will show or sell.
-Often, the brands that are best prepared are the ones that succeed.
 Multiple stores can be opened in the same marketplace to sell different products, segments, or lines of distribution.

 There are no significant costs to the platform other than annual fees and operating costs.
 Sales commissions depend on the category you belong to.
-Fontana says commissions can be refunded if you exceed a certain threshold.
 The cost difference between Tmall Classic and Global comes down to import taxes.
 But it’s important to note, that Tmall is the most expensive platform on the China market.

-To manage their day-to-day operations, logistics and e-commerce, brands must work with Tmall partners.
+To manage their day-to-day operations, logistics, and e-commerce, brands must work with Tmall partners.
 The latter can also open a store for a brand using trademarks.
 The platform certifies and grades TPs every quarter.
 If you’re in need of a certified Tmall Partner, contact us.